DanTup/BrowserSelector/README.md

+> NOTE: This software is not being actively developed or maintained.

 # Browser Selector [![Build status](https://ci.appveyor.com/api/projects/status/github/DanTup/BrowserSelector?svg=true)](https://ci.appveyor.com/project/DanTup/browserselector)

 Small utility to launch a different browser depending on the domain of the url being launched.